-The Linux XDPing tool is a command-line based application that automates the process of checking for common configuration issues with a Linux VDA environment.
+The Linux XDPing tool is a command-line application.
+It automates the process of checking for common configuration issues with a Linux VDA environment.

 The Linux XDPing tool performs over 150 individual tests on the system, which are broadly categorized as follows: